Visual AIDS utilizes art to fight AIDS by provoking dialogue, supporting HIV+ artists and preserving a legacy, because AIDS is not over.

 The Archive Project was co-founded by David Hirsh and Frank Moore in 1994 in response to a growing concern about the loss and destruction of the work by artists who died of AIDS related causes.
 The goal of the Archive Project was to document the work of artists with HIV to ensure a cultural legacy.
 The Archive Project was launched online as the Artist+ Registry in 2012.

-For a full history of Visual AIDS projects and events, visit our Timeline.
+For more history on Visual AIDS' projects and events, visit our Timeline.